 The Williston campus is rapidly expanding, both physically and in terms of enrollment.
-It currently houses all of the college's allied health programs including dental hygiene, nursing, and respiratory therapy.
-Also available are degree programs in aviation, electrical engineering, computer engineering, electromechanical engineering, and business management.
+Programs currently offered include dental hygiene, nursing, respiratory therapy, aviation, electrical engineering, computer engineering, electromechanical engineering, and business management.
 The campus also maintains a Vermont Interactive Television studio and supports a wide array of degree and non-degree workforce-education programs for area businesses.

-Putnam/Bennington Campus
+Bennington Campus

-The Putnam Memorial School of Practical Nursing was established in 1946 by the Board of Corporators of the Putnam Memorial Hospital.
-It was the eighth school of practical nursing in the country to be nationally accredited by the National Association for Practical Nurse Education and Service.
+The Putnam Memorial School of Practical Nursing was established in 1946 by the Board of Corporators of the Putnam Memorial Hospital, now known as Southwestern Vermont Medical Center.
+It was the eighth school of practical nursing in the country to be accredited by the National Association for Practical Nurse Education and Service.
+The Practical Nursing (PN) certificate program, currently accredited by the National League for Nursing Accrediting Commission, Inc., continues to be offered at its new site, located in downtown Bennington at 210 South Street.